Having a good night in the mountains is paramount: so you can recover from the efforts of the day and be in shape for the day ahead of you.

 - High price

-Some pads come also in “short” model or 3/4, approximately 4 ft (1.20m).
-These sizes are very useful in mountaineering or in expedition to save weight.
+Some pads come also in a “short” model or 3/4, approximately 4 ft (1.20m).
+These sizes are very useful in mountaineering or on an expedition to save weight.

 Choose a hiking sleeping pad adapted to your needs